 These breakfast bites are egg-cellent on their own, or alongside fresh fruit or a smoothie.
 I also love them served with salsa and avocado, or sprinkled with chopped parsley and chives, grated parmesan cheese, or a pinch of red pepper flakes.

-If you’re planning to serve these egg muffins as part of a bigger meal like a brunch, they pair nicely with ham and potato casserole, baked cream cheese French toast casserole, whole wheat waffles or whole wheat pancakes, and cinnamon rolls.
+If you’re planning to serve these egg muffins as part of a bigger meal like a brunch, they pair nicely with maple chicken breakfast sausage, ham and potato casserole, baked cream cheese French toast casserole, a Dutch baby pancake, whole wheat waffles or whole wheat pancakes, banana baked oatmeal, and cinnamon rolls.
 (Well, I can make a case for cinnamon rolls to go with pretty much anything.)

 Like omelets and scrambled eggs, the muffins will obviously be moist and spongy.
 But they shouldn’t be soggy and overly wet.
 If you’re experiencing this, you may have added too many add-ins, or the muffins were underbaked.